custom fitted leather moccasins Home

 3. It is important to go into the arch area.

-4. We need to be able to see where the heel will ride in the shoes.
+4. We need to see where the heel will ride in the shoes.

 5. Please include the information detailed above.